Chart Color Schemes

 Pendle Hill - Girraween's population is slightly younger than the national pattern

-Pendle Hill - Girraween's median age is nearly matching Greater Sydney's average of 37 years, which is slightly under the Australian median of 38 years.
-Compared to Greater Sydney, Pendle Hill - Girraween has a higher proportion of residents aged 35-44 (20.5%), but fewer residents aged 25-34 (13.0%).
-This concentration of 35-44 year-olds is well above the national average of 14.2%.
-Between August 2021 and June 2022, the population aged 45 to 54 grew from 11.1% to 12.2%, while the 15 to 24 cohort increased from 9.8% to 10.8%.
-Conversely, the 25 to 34 cohort declined from 14.0% to 13.0%.
-By 2041, demographic modeling suggests significant changes in Pendle Hill - Girraween's age profile.
-The 55 to 64 cohort is projected to grow by 34%, adding 451 residents to reach a total of 1,782.
-Residents aged 65 and above will drive 54% of population growth, indicating demographic aging trends.
-However, the 0 to 4 and 25 to 34 age groups are expected to experience population declines.
+Pendle Hill - Girraween's median age is nearly matching the Greater Sydney average of 37 years, which is modestly under the Australian median of 38 years.
+Relative to Greater Sydney, Pendle Hill - Girraween has a higher concentration of residents aged 35-44 (20.5%) but fewer residents aged 25-34 (13.0%).
+This concentration of residents aged 35-44 is well above the national average of 14.2%.
+Between the 2021 Census and the present, the population of residents aged 45 to 54 has grown from 11.1% to 12.2%, while the population of residents aged 15 to 24 increased from 9.8% to 10.8%.
+Conversely, the population of residents aged 25 to 34 has declined from 14.0% to 13.0%.
+Demographic modeling suggests that Pendle Hill - Girraween's age profile will evolve significantly by 2041.
+The population of residents aged 55 to 64 is expected to grow by 34%, adding 451 residents to reach a total of 1,782.
+Senior residents aged 65 and above will drive 54% of population growth, highlighting demographic aging trends.
+Conversely, the populations of residents aged 0-4 and 25-34 are expected to experience declines.